Cognitive Therapy Training Program

 The Cognitive Therapy Training Program has two components: The Therapy Training Program and The Diagnostic Interview Training Program.
 Trainees may apply for one or both programs.

 The Diagnostic Interview Training Program involves training in conducting in-depth diagnostic interviews with a cognitive conceptualization.
-You will be trained to administer SCID I and SCID II, open-ended questionnaires, and structured measures such as the Scale for Suicide Ideation.
+You will be trained to administer SCID 5 and SCID 5-PD, open-ended questionnaires, and structured measures such as the Scale for Suicide Ideation.
 A diagnostic write-up follows this interview.
 Two interviews a week are expected of the diagnostic interview trainees.
 Trainees will attend weekly supervision meetings to discuss diagnostic issues.
 Applications are due February 1.
 This program begins in June each year.

 There is no cost for these programs.
 Neither is there remuneration for patients treated.
 This is an exchange of training for clinical services.